Veraticus/ultimates.guide/content/guides/uwu/_index.md

 (usually a tank) will be tethered together, both being applied with an **Infernal Fetters** debuff, reducing damage done and inflicting a menial DoT.
-Moving far from each other will increase it's stacks.
+Moving far from each other will increase its stacks.
 The more stacks inflicted, the more severe the damage down and dot applied.
 * **Inferno Howl**: Ifrit
  turns around and faces a healer and inflicts Searing Wind on them for